RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 At this point in the OBIEE Roadmap, we don't see a lot of value that the BAR file provides over the distribution file... especially since the distribution file also contains incremental patch files, which the BAR file simply doesn't have.
 Additionally, distribution files can be generated without requiring a running instance of OBIEE; Checkmate for OBI generates the distribution files by building content that exists in a Git repository using offline tools.

 However, we recognize that the BAR file is the future for OBI, so we certainly support it.
 We can generate a BAR file using the `barExport` task, and can import a BAR file into OBIEE using the `<buildGroup>BarImport` task.
-Additionally, by simply setting `publishBAR = true` in our build script, Checkmate for OBI will automatically generate and publish a BAR file to our Maven repository along with the distribution file.
+Additionally, by simply setting `publishBar = true` in our build script, Checkmate for OBI will automatically generate and publish a BAR file to our Maven repository along with the distribution file.

 ```groovy
 obi.publishBar = true